 Lorne Soderholm, the technician at SmileHVAC.ca argues that The propane gas water heater is a popular choice for homeowners as it’s known for its quick heat up time.

 Propane is a clean-burning gas and as a result, it’s more environmentally friendly compared to natural gas.
+But to take full advantage of its benefits, you’ll want to find the best propane pricing.
 Let’s take a look at the pros and cons of this type.

 Natural Gas Water Heater